zejiang-unsw/WASP_python/README.md

 # WASP_Python

-An open-source Python port of the Wavelet-based Signal Processing (WASP) tool developed by Dr. Ze Jiang for improving prediction accuracy in natural system models.
+An open-source Python port of the Wavelet System Prediction (WASP) tool developed by Dr. Ze Jiang for improving prediction accuracy in natural system models.

 This version replicates the core functionality of the original [WASP_MATLAB](https://github.com/zejiang-unsw/WASP_matlab) package, using Python and PyWavelets, enabling full calibration and validation workflows with wavelet-domain variance transformation.